wflixu/dir-text/README.md

 # dir-text

-read directory output text like this
+Express the file directory structure in text like this

 <pre>
-egg-example
+example
 ├── app
 │   ├── controller
 │   │   └── home.js